Shaping impactful carbon markets to sustain long-term demand signals

 • For further information on the supplementary pre-conference training course, please click here.

-December 2: Day 1 - Global Carbon Markets Conference, day 1 agenda
+December 2: Day 1 agenda - Global Carbon Markets Conference

 • 08:00 Registration and networking breakfast

-• 09:05 Keynote opening: Geopolitical landscape and trade implications: Impacts on carbon markets and future trading blocs
+• 09:05 Keynote: geopolitical challenges amid technological progress: Impacts on carbon markets and future trading blocs

-• How geopolitical and trade tensions are reshaping global carbon markets
+• How governance and technology are reshaping global carbon markets

-• The future of international cooperation: Can carbon markets thrive in a fragmented world?
+• The future of international cooperation: Can carbon markets thrive in this new world?

 • The evolving architecture of carbon markets: Article 6 and governance standards